Debiasing Algorithm through Model Adaptation: Discussion

 The proposed algorithm generalizes the applicability of model-editing \citep{meng2022locating,meng_locating_2023,mitchell2022fast, de-cao-etal-2021-editing} to the case of modifying general dataset artifacts instead of the information specific to particular examples.
 Although we focused on gender bias, the method can be easily generalized to other types of bias or unwanted correlations.
 Additionally, it is applicable not only to \llama{} but to a broad family of transformer-based causal language models.

-\paragraph{Future Work} We plan to improve the method of finding projection matrices, possibly using a convex search \citep{ravfogel_linear_2022}.
-We aim to investigate further the ranges of layers and dimensions that convey bias to effectively apply \dama{} on larger models and other models.
+\paragraph{Future Work} We plan to improve the method of finding projection matrices, possibly using a convex search \citep{ravfogel_linear_2022} or analytically derived pseudo-projections \citep{belrose2023leace}.
+We aim to investigate further the ranges of layers and dimensions that convey bias to apply \dama{} on other model types effectively.
 Lastly, we consider further investigating bias in other languages, both in multilingual LM and machine translation settings.
-We are particularly interested in how our approach can be generalized for morphologically rich languages with more ubiquitous grammatical gender than English\cite{zmigrod_counterfactual_2019}.
+We are particularly interested in how our approach can be generalized for morphologically rich languages with more ubiquitous gender marking than English \citep{zmigrod_counterfactual_2019}.